Contents:

 +420 608 177 773

-Hard drives can occasionally start to malfunction or fail completely.
-The NAS itself also requires occasional inspection, cleaning, and updating… It is a good idea to set up error reporting in the NAS.
-This way, you can promptly detect a malfunctioning hard drive and immediately replace it with a new one.
-Visual inspection of the NAS can also provide information, and in case of a failing hard drive, the NAS will typically alert you with a light or sound signal.
-After logging into the NAS administration, it is also possible to check for any errors or non-standard conditions.
+Hard drives can start developing errors or fail entirely over time.
+The NAS itself also requires occasional maintenance — cleaning, firmware updates and general checks.
+It is a good practice to configure the NAS to send reports when an error is detected.
+This allows you to identify a failing drive early and replace it promptly.
+A visual check of the NAS can also help — in the event of a failing drive, the NAS will typically alert you with LED indicators and an audible alarm.
+Logging into the NAS admin interface is another way to check for errors or unusual conditions.

-Updating the NAS operating system can bring new features, resolve deficiencies in the previous version, or patch security vulnerabilities.
-These are all expected benefits.
-However, sometimes an update may not be fully tested and fine-tuned.
-If there is no critical security issue in the NAS operating system and the update is not essential, it is advisable to wait for some time and read about other people's experiences online.
+Updating the NAS operating system can bring new features, fix issues from previous versions and patch security vulnerabilities.
+These are the expected benefits.
+However, sometimes an update may not be thoroughly tested and polished.
+Unless there is a critical security vulnerability that makes the update essential, it is wise to wait a while before installing it and read other users' experiences online.

-RAID is not a backup, which many people mistakenly believe.
-If RAID fails or the NAS stops working and you do not have a backup of your data, you will find out the hard way.
-Data recovery is usually possible, but a lot depends on the user's correct approach.
-More information on this topic can be found at the beginning of this article - Data Recovery / RAID Data Rescue
+RAID is not a backup — a fact that many people mistakenly believe otherwise.
+If your RAID fails or your NAS breaks down and you have no backup, you will learn this the hardest way possible.
+Data recovery is usually possible, but the outcome heavily depends on the user following the correct procedure.
+More about the correct procedure and recovery options can be found on the NAS Data Recovery or RAID Data Recovery page.